merendamattia/merendamattia.github.io/index.md

 I'm Saverio Mattia Merenda, a recent graduate in Computer Science from the University of Parma, Italy.

 Throughout my academic journey, I have gained extensive experience in software development, research, and static analysis.
-Notably, I played a key role in the development of EVMLiSA, a static analyzer for EVM bytecode, and contributed to various AI and blockchain-related initiatives.
+Notably, I played a key role in the development of [EVMLiSA](https://github.com/lisa-analyzer/evm-lisa), a static analyzer for EVM bytecode, and contributed to various AI and blockchain-related initiatives.

 In addition to my academic pursuits, I have had the opportunity to work with several organizations.
 These experiences have allowed me to develop cutting-edge software solutions, streamline operations, and enhance security measures.

 I'm constantly driven to explore new technologies and techniques, always seeking to improve my skills and knowledge.
-I believe that experimentation and innovation are essential in the rapidly evolving field of computer science, and I am excited to continue contributing to its advancement.
+I believe that experimentation and innovation are essential in the rapidly evolving field of computer science, and I'm excited to continue contributing to its advancement.

-You can find my full CV [here](cv.pdf).
+<span class="subsect">You can find my full CV [here](cv.pdf)</span>.

 <span class="subsect">Interests:</span> Static Program Analysis, Abstract Interpretation, Blockchain.